datalad-handbook/book/docs/beyond_basics/101-182-catalog.rst

 Viewing a particular dataset
 """"""""""""""""""""""""""""

-So, that was everything that happened behind the scenes during the ``datalad catalog add`` procedure, but what does our updated catalog look like?
+So, that was everything that happened behind the scenes during the ``datalad catalog-add`` procedure, but what does our updated catalog look like?
 Let's take a look.
 If you serve the catalog again and navigate to the localhost, you should see... no change?!